flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 It was decided to choose FreeCodeCamp account, because the idea is to limit the scope of the subject of the articles and predict better the response on a specif field.
 The same title can perform well on one category (e.g. Technology), but not necessarly on a different one (e.g. Culinary).
 Also this account posts as the Tweet content the title of the original article and the URL on Medium.

-After getting the articles from FreeCodeCamp written on Medium and shared on Twitter, I reachead a dataset of 719 datapoints.
+After getting the articles from FreeCodeCamp written on Medium and shared on Twitter, there is a dataset of 719 datapoints.
 Here are some examples of such correlation:

 | Title | Retweet Count | Favorite Count | Medium Hearts | Medium Categories  | Created at | URL |
 | --- | --- | --- | --- | --- | --- | --- |